Note

 ]

 Notice how the development dependencies have been moved to a dependency group called dev.
-To exclude the dev dependency group modules from the final image, we can add --no-group dev to our uv sync command in the Dockerfile.
-This will instruct uv not to fetch the dependencies from the dev group.
+We can now update our Dockerfile to exclude the dev dependency group modules from the final image.
+To do this, we can add --no-group dev to our uv sync command.
+This will instruct uv not to fetch the dependencies from the dev group when constructing the virtual environment.

 # take_4/Dockerfile